 - 3 blocks ice

-Any similar quantity of fruit will make a delicious fruit shake, and if you add some spinach or kale you have a green shake.
+Additionally, any similar quantity of fruit will make a delicious fruit shake, and if you add some spinach or kale you have a green shake.

 Tip: To make it pink add a ¼ tsp raw beetroot